Polarity Sampling: Quality and Diversity Control of Pre-Trained Generative Networks via Singular Values: Related Work

 {\bf Truncation of the Latent Distribution.} Latent space truncation was introduced for high-resolution face image generation by \cite{marchesi2017megapixel} as a method of removing generated artifacts.
-The authors employed a latent prior of $\vz \sim \mathcal{U}[-1,1]$ during training and $\vz \sim \mathcal{U}[-.5,.5]$ for qualitative improvement during evaluation.
-The ``truncation trick'' was formally introduced by \cite{brock2018large} where the authors propose resampling latents $z$ if they exceed a specified threshold as truncation.
+The authors employed a latent prior of $\vz \sim \mathcal{U}[-1,1]$ during training and $\vz \sim \mathcal{U}[-0.5,0.5]$ for qualitative improvement during evaluation.
+The ``truncation trick'' was formally introduced by \cite{brock2018large} where the authors propose resampling latents $z$ if they exceed a specified threshold for truncation.
 The authors also use weight orthogonalization during training to make truncation amenable.
-It is also speculated in \cite{brock2018large} that reducing the truncation parameter $\psi$, makes the samples converge to the DGN distribution modes, we will argue against that in \cref{sec:truncation}.
 Style-based architectures \cite{karras2019style,karras2020analyzing} introduce a linear interpolation based truncation in the style-space, which is also designed to converge to the average of the dataset \cite{karras2019style}.
-Ablations for truncation for style-based generators are provided in \cite{kynkaanniemi2019improved}.
+Ablations for truncation in style-based generators are provided in \cite{kynkaanniemi2019improved}.